-Do you wish you had a road map that will guide you through your first week without alcohol?
+Do you wish you had a road map that will guide you through your first week alcohol-free?

-7 Strategies To Get Through Your First Week Without Alcohol
+7 Strategies To Get Through Your First Week Sober

 The first, second, and even the third week without alcohol are the hardest and most important as you try and take an extended break from drinking.

-Knowing what to expect and setting yourself up for success can be the difference between feeling good or feeling miserable.
+Knowing what to expect and setting yourself up for success in early sobriety can be the difference between feeling good or feeling miserable.

-And it can be the difference between continuing on your alcohol free journey and starting to feel better, versus giving up on day four or day five.
+And it can be the difference between continuing on your alcohol-free journey and starting to feel better, versus diving back into the drinking cycle on day four or day five.